Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Introduction

 Over the past two decades, many cane-type robots have been proposed to assist and supervise mobility-impaired individuals.
 Pei et al. employed a cane-type walking-aid robot to estimate the risk of falls in elderly individuals, using Zero Moment Point (ZMP) stabilization as a reference for fall prevention \cite{fallprevention}.
 Shunki et al. used a cane-type assistive mobile robot for clinical gait training in clinical settings and verified the efficacy of their proposed gait rehabilitation strategy with the robot\cite{clinicalgaittraining, clinicalgaittraining1}.
 Yan et al. implemented a user intention estimation model and successfully achieved human following for the safety and supervision of users' independent walking during rehabilitation training \cite{yan2021human}.

-Among the techniques in the cane-type robot, human following control is essential for assistance and supervision.
-Existing human following control was primarily proposed to serve robots that accompany humans in various scenarios where the following distance range of the robots is typically around 0.5-1.5 m\cite{algabri2020deep, Zhou2022, T2021, humanhead, humanbody1,humanbody2}.
-At this range, achieving human-following is typically accomplished by utilizing a laser range finder and/or a camera to acquire the position and velocity of the target person\cite{algabri2020deep, Zhou2022, T2021}.
-However, cane-type robots require the close-range following, as a proper position of distance point using traditional canes was recommended to be around 0.10-0.25 m\cite{article,kujath2018cane,bateni2005assistive}.
-At this range, the localization of humans can be affected by the limited perceptible information obtained by sensors, as well as occlusion caused by the swinging of lower limbs during normal walking.
-Huang et al. have proposed a laser-based cane-type robot that can follow a human user during rehabilitation training, which has demonstrated satisfactory human following performance in close range\cite{yan2021human, yan2022intelligent}.
-Although lidars can provide accurate and high-resolution depth information for object detection\cite{yan2021human,humanleg3}, they can be expensive and have limitations in terms of size, weight, and power consumption.
-Moreover, they may require complex processing and calibration, particularly when used in outdoor scenarios.
+Among the techniques in the cane-type robots, human following control is crucial to guarantee a system's usability.
+The performance of human following control depends on the accuracy of the user's dynamic information (i.e., relative position and walking speed) obtained from the sensor system.
+Usually, the relative position between a cane and a human user was recommended to be 0.10 m to 0.25 m lateral to the human body \cite{article,kujath2018cane}.
+In this case, cane-type robots are always equipped with LiDAR sensors to acquire the user's position and walking speed \cite{algabri2020deep, Zhou2022, T2021}.
+For example, Huang et al. have proposed a laser-based cane-type robot to detect legs' position and follow human users during gait rehabilitation, demonstrating a satisfactory human following performance at a close range\cite{yan2021human, yan2022intelligent}.
+LiDARs can provide precise and high-resolution depth information for object detection, as demonstrated in studies such as \cite{yan2021human,humanleg3}.
+Nevertheless, they can be costly and have size, weight, and power consumption restrictions for robotic design.
+In addition, they may require intricate processing and calibration, particularly when used in outdoor scenarios.